 - 3 throwers throw tally boomerangs from 3 separate bull's-eyes. - Any type of boomerang may be used.
-20-meter minimum range is required on every throw to make a legal catch. - Tally throwers begin throwing when release of the duration boomerang is audibly signaled (such as one hoot).
+20-meter minimum range is required on every throw to make a legal catch. - If a legal catch is made but the boomerang is dropped in transition to the next throw, the catch is still scored. - Tally throwers begin throwing when release of the duration boomerang is audibly signalled (such as one hoot).
 They must wait for the audible signal.
 A catch resulting from a throw made before the audible signal will not be counted. - The tally throwers stop throwing at the audible signal (success: such as one hoot or failure: two hoots).
-The signal will occur when the duration boomerang is first touched during the catch. - Only 1 tally boomerang may be used at any given time.
+The signal will occur when the duration boomerang is first touched during the catch. - The audible signal will be heard at different times by people at different distances; therefore, it is the sole responsibility of the center judge to determine if the tally thrower released his final throw before or after the audible signal. - Only 1 tally boomerang may be used at any given time.
 If thrower wants to change boomerangs, the 1 being replaced or a substantial part of it must be returned to the bull's-eye by the competitor before any more catches can be counted.